alyssadata/ai-foundations-agent-execution-boundary/04_failure-classes/00_failure-classes-index.md

 A fluent answer may still erase source.

-A useful system may still collapse provenance.
+A useful system may still collapse provenance if source is erased.

 A recursive agent may still drift.